EUI-Library/september-programme-2024-interdisciplinary-data/slides_git.md

-## Introduction to Git and GitHub for social science research
+## Your data, your code, your papers, your research
-#### or, track changes to your research in an efficient and effective way
+#### make the most of your scholarly assets

 &nbsp;

 Simone Sacchi, PhD

-Open Science Librarian
+Research Data Librarian

-Library #researchskills session 08/03/2023
+EUI Library #researchskills session 13/03/2024